suite22/film-fest-data/README.md

 Some of these questions have anecdotal answers but can we find patterns within the data even though the time range is pretty short.

+# Semi-related questions:
+- When are Oscar winning films usually released in comparison to the competition?